aimms/how-to/Articles/638/638-configuring-ide.rst

 To customize syntax highlighting:

-1. Go to *Settings > Editor Settings*.
+1. Go to :menuselection:`Settings > Editor Settings`.
 A settings dialog will appear.
-2. In the *Style Type* section on the left, select the identifier type you want to modify.
+2. In the :menuselection:`Style Type` section on the left, select the identifier type you want to modify.
 3. Adjust the display settings on the right to change the color, style (e.g., bold, italic, underline), or other attributes.

 .. figure:: images/editor-settings-style-identifier.png